Skip to main content

 Make sure you have:

-For this example we'll be using a simple demo app that accepts an API request, calls two downstream APIs and returns the results.
+For this example we'll be using a simple demo app that accepts an API request, calls a downstream API and returns the results.

 Step 1: Install proxymock